 Custer state park big game hunting

-At 71,000 acres, Custer State Park is one of the largest state parks in the United States.
-One of the main attractions to the park is a vast array of wildlife.
+At 71,000 acres, Custer State Park is one of the largest state parks in the United States and a vast array of wildlife attracts many visitors.

-Wildlife management is a primary task for staff at Custer State Park.
+A primary goal of wildlife management in Custer State Park is to manage for a diversity of wildlife species, both game and nongame.
 While wildlife is managed primarily for viewing, hunting is one of the tools used to help maintain healthy populations.

 With the exception of buffalo, all hunting seasons are Resident Only.

-- Elk: Custer State Park offers a limited number of licenses for both firearms and archery hunting, beginning in September and running into December.
+- Elk: Custer State Park offers a limited number of licenses for both firearms and archery hunting, for South Dakota residents beginning in September and running into early October.

 - Buffalo: Hunting is one of the tools for managing Custer State Park's prized buffalo herd.
 The application process and arrangement for the hunt are handled through the park.